Lining Pro.com Technical Brief

 Look at Severity

 Review the highest defect grades.
-Grade 4 and Grade 5 observations typically deserve closer review, especially when they are structural or repeated throughout the segment.
+Grade 4 and Grade 5 observations typically deserve closer review, especially when they are structural, repeated, located in critical areas, or tied to service failure.

 Review Frequency and Distribution

 One defect may suggest a localized repair.
 Many repeated defects may suggest a full-length rehabilitation strategy.
-The number and spacing of defects can change the repair logic.
+The number, spacing, and pattern of defects can change the repair logic.

 Consider Pipe Material, Access, and Consequence